makersacademy/airport_challenge/domain_model.md

     Objects         |    Messages
  -------------------| ------------------------------------------------------------------------
  Plane              | is_flying
-AirTrafficControl  | lands a plane with confirm
+                    | lands at airport
-                    | takes off a plane from airport with confirm  , and it is removed from airport
+                    | takes off from airport
-                    | fails landing if weather is stormy
+AirTrafficControl   | fails landing if weather is stormy
                     | fails take off if weather is stormy
                     | fails take off if airport is full
  Weather            | 20% chances is stormy